r-shima/jackal_ros2_humble/README.md

 In order to use the Velodyne, the Jackal needs to be set up to interface with it over the NUMSR WiFi network.
 The IP address of the Velodyne is 192.168.1.201.
 * Go to Settings -> Network
 * Under "Wired," it will tell you which cable is plugged in.
 Click on the gear icon to the right.
-* Go to the IPv4 tab and change the IPv4 Method to "Manual."
+* Go to the IPv4 tab and change the IPv4 Method to "Manual"
 * Create and enter an IP address for the ethernet port.
 It should be something like "192.168.1.XXX".
-* Enter the subnet mask, which is 255.255.255.0.
+* Enter the subnet mask, which is 255.255.255.0
-* Click "Apply" to save changes.
+* Click "Apply" to save changes
 * Toggle off the button next to the cable name and toggle it back on

 In addition, you need to install the velodyne package.
 This can be done by running: